mangochops/Routes/README.md

 # Description
-The route guide server and client demonstrate how to use grpc go libraries to perform unary, client streaming, server streaming and full duplex RPCs.
+This route guide server and client demonstrate how to use grpc go libraries to perform unary, client streaming, server streaming and full duplex RPCs.

 Please refer to [gRPC Basics: Go](https://grpc.io/docs/tutorials/basic/go.html) for more information.